 1. Rackspace Cloud

 Rackspace offers a vast range of cloud services, including public, private, hybrid, and multi-cloud.
-It is built on an open source system as it uses OpenStack.
+Rackspace is interesting amnog Cloud Service Providers, as it is built on an open source system as it uses OpenStack.

 - Public cloud option: It provides agile and simple access to the IT resources required, which considerably decreases the costs of data center management.

 - Multi-tenant cloud option: For users who have heavy or unpredictable traffic, it provides ‘pay as you go’ scalability.